Kruger, Coast & Cape

 Day 17

 Garden Route / Tsitsikamma National ParkWake early and enjoy another game drive in Addo Elephant National Park in an overland vehicle.
-Afterwards, begin your journey along the Garden Route, the first stop being Tsitsikamma National Park (approximately 4–5 hours).
+Afterwards, begin your journey along the Garden Route, the first stop being Tsitsikamma National Park.
 Steep ancient forests meet the breakers of the Indian Ocean at this park, protecting both land and sea.
 It's a spectacular place for walking and viewing wildlife.
 Your group leader will take you to a local activity centre where a range of activities will be on offer, some of which you may like to book for your free day tomorrow.

 Meals: Breakfast Dinner -